iande/mathish.com/_posts/2011-05-03-on-a-problem.md

 The system outlined here performs its work based upon the production and consumption of simple event messages passed through the message queue.
-When the receiver finishes storing a new book, it only tells an extractor where to find the file, we have not given the system a way to determine the overall process of a particular "job."
+When the receiver finishes storing a new book, it only tells an extractor where to find the file.
+We have not given the system a way to determine the overall process of a particular "job."
 Fortunately, most message queues allow for headers to be attached to any message, and this will allow us to better track where a book is in the processing pipeline.
 If the dispatcher gives